vfarcic/cncf-demo/manuscript/setup/dev.md

 # - cncf-demo-dev
 # Do not use a wildcard for those subdomains since, later on,
 #   we'll add more pointing to a different cluster.
+# Configure these subdomains by going to your registrar and creating
+#   three more DNS records of type 'A', each with the name set to the
+#   subdomain (one record for 'harbor', one for 'notary', one for
+#   'cncf-demo-dev'), and the value of each record set to that same IP
+#   address of your output.

 # Skip this step if you chose to use `nip.io` instead of a
 #   "real" domain